humanwhocodes/humanwhocodes.com/src/pages/_posts/2012-03-13-its-time-to-start-using-javascript-strict-mode.md

 In this example, the `name` property is set to read only.
 In non-strict mode, assigning to `name` fails silently; in strict mode, an error is thrown.

-**Note:** I very strongly encourage you to use strict mode if you&#8217;re using any of the ECMAScript attribute capabilities.
-If you&#8217;re changing the mutability of objects, you&#8217;ll run into a lot of errors that will fail silently in non-strict mode.
+**Note:** I very strongly encourage you to use strict mode if you're using any of the ECMAScript attribute capabilities.
+If you're changing the mutability of objects, you'll run into a lot of errors that will fail silently in non-strict mode.

 ## How do you use it?